 - Great for beginners

 - Winder can make smaller balls of less than 3 oz

 Excellent for using leftover yarn balls and scrap pieces to make neat cakes.
 It’s lightweight and portable and winds up to 4 ounces of yarn.
 Reworking skeins into cakes saves you from the tangled mess that sometimes happens when coming to the end of a skein.

 The instruction’s content makes the simple assembly a breeze.

 - Notch on the top of the spool to secure the yarn end

 - Winds without needing cones or tubes

-- Plenty of space still left on your workbench for crochet or knitting accessories even after it’s been set up
+- Leaves plenty of space on your workbench for crochet or knitting accessories

 - Great for winding for medium-sized projects

 - Durable construction